dustin10/VichUploaderBundle/docs/namers.md

             upload_destination: product_image
             directory_namer:
                 service: vich_uploader.namer_directory_property
-                options: { property: 'slug', transliterate: true} # supposing that the object contains a "slug" attribute or a "getSlug" method
+                options: { property: 'slug', transliterate: true } # supposing that the object contains a "slug" attribute or a "getSlug" method
 ```

 **CurrentDateTimeDirectoryNamer** creates subdirs depending on the current locale datetime.
 By default, it will be
 created in the `Y/m/d` format.
 It is possible to configure the datetime format used to create directories.
 For details of datetime formats see <http://php.net/manual/en/function.date.php>.
 You should also pass to this namer an option declaring a property where uploading datetime is stored in your object.